-In this paper, we develop a solver for multiphase flows in porous media combining the Eulerian multi-fluid formulation for a system of phase fractions with the Darcy’s law for flows through porous media \cite{muskat1981physical}.
-The proposed approach, implemented in OpenFOAM, is based on the \textit{multiphaseEulerFoam} and includes models for reservoir simulation of the \textit{porousMultiphaseFoam}, in addition to introducing new features and formulations.
-We leverage the capability of the \textit{multiphaseEulerFoam} to simulate a system of any number of phase fractions at a common pressure, with the possibility of adding phase compressibility, multiple species, and mass transfer.
-Moreover, we take advantage of the treatment for essential aspects of reservoir simulation, such as the relative permeability, capillarity models, and specific boundary conditions provided by \textit{porousMultiphaseFoam}.
-With the new toolbox, called \textit{upstreamFoam}, it is possible to handle complex simulations of compressible multiphase flows in porous media.
-A distinguish property of the method presented here is the formulation of the solid as a stationary phase, which allows for the use of different minerals or different types of solid.
+The implementation of the proposed approach, in OpenFOAM, is based on the very used \textit{multiphaseEulerFoam}, that has the capability to simulate a system of any number of compressible phase fractions at a common pressure, with the possibility of adding multiple species and mass transfer.
+We included the Darcy term for porous media modeling to the classic Navier-Stokes equation considered in the \textit{multiphaseEulerFoam}, enabling it to be used for applications in porous media systems.
+In this new scenario, specialized models for reservoir simulation, such as those considered in \textit{porousMultiphaseFoam}, are needed.
+We take advantage of the treatment for the relative permeability, capillarity models, and specific boundary conditions introduced by the \textit{porousMultiphaseFoam}.
+Additionally, we incorporate new features and formulations, such as heterogeneous porosity fields, compressibility models, the definition of stationary phases, and the possibility of using more than two moving phases.
+Hence, the proposed solver, called \textit{upstreamFoam}, extends the capabilities of the \textit{multiphaseEulerFoam} and \textit{porousMultiphaseFoam} to a greater variety of applications.
+A distinguishing property of the method presented here is the formulation of the solid as a stationary phase, which allows for the use of different minerals or different types of solids.
+With the new toolbox, we can handle complex simulations of compressible multiphase flows in porous media with intricate properties, which cannot be simulated independently in the previous solvers.
+Comparisons between \textit{upstreamFoam} and \textit{porousMultiphaseFoam} are presented in the numerical section for some porous media problems.

-The multiphase porous media model requires the solution of a system of coupled nonlinear partial differential equations, approximated by the IMplicit Pressure Explicit Saturation (IMPES) scheme \cite{coats2000note}.
-We show the segregated algorithm used, the conservation equations, and the relationship between the formulation based on phase fractions and other common approaches based on saturations.
-Furthermore, we highlight details about the reservoir characterization and the treatments given for the heterogeneous permeability field and time-step choice.